Man stabbed during Queens Center Mall food court brawl

 Police say four people have been taken into custody, but no one has been charged or arrested.

-It is unclear what lead up to the fight.
+It is unclear what led up to the fight.

 ----------